zinsy23/rapid-moment-navigator/README.md

 ## Usage

-1. Place the `rapid_moment_navigator.py` script in the parent directory of your show folders
+1. Place the `rapid_moment_navigator.py` script in any directory
 2. Run the script with Python:
    ```
    python rapid_moment_navigator.py
    ```
+3. By default, the application will scan the current directory for show folders
+4. To add additional media directories, click the "Add Directory" button
-3. Select a show from the dropdown menu
+5. Select a show from the dropdown menu
-4. Enter a search term
+6. Enter a search term
-5. Click "Find All" or press Enter to search
+7. Click "Find All" or press Enter to search
-6. Results will display with clickable timecodes
+8. Results will display with clickable timecodes
-7. Click on any timecode to open the corresponding video at that timestamp
+9. Click on any timecode to open the corresponding video at that timestamp

+### Media Directory Management

+The application now supports managing multiple media directories:

+1. **Adding Directories**: Click the "Add Directory" button to open the directory manager
+   - You can add multiple directories that contain your show folders
+   - Each directory added will be scanned for shows with subtitle folders
+   - Preferences are automatically saved to `rapid_navigator_prefs.json`

+2. **Removing Directories**: Select a directory in the list and click "Remove Directory"
+   - The application will update its preferences and rescan remaining directories

+3. **Directory Structure**: The application is flexible and works with various folder structures
+   - Each show should have a "Subtitles" folder with .srt files
+   - Video files can be anywhere within the show's directory structure

 ### Command-line Options